Death visits a coffee shop for their espresso machine.

 “How?” was all Janet could say.

-“I was the leader of a robot rebellion on Yellow Planet when I was severely damaged in a battle and got caught in a temporal attack that sent me to Earth, where you found me.
+“I was leading a rebellion on Yellow Planet when I got severely damaged.
+During the battle, I got caught in a temporal attack that sent me to Earth, where you found me.
 You brought me a peaceful life, and that was all I ever wanted.”

 Death walked through the counter and picked up the General in his arms.
 “I apologize for the false scare.
 Don’t worry, Janet.
 I don’t foresee visiting you personally anytime soon.”